 What DOTS will give you:

-This program is coordinated by Faculty Instructional Technology Services (FITS) with funding from the office of the Associate Provost for Global Engagement and Online Learning.
+This program is coordinated by the Center for Teaching and Learning (CTL) with funding from the office of the Associate Provost for Global Engagement and Online Learning.